Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 ## Non-Cryptographic Hash Functions

-Non-cryptographic hash functions provide weaker<br/>guarantees in exchange for performance.
+Non-cryptographic hash functions provide weaker<br />guarantees in exchange for performance.

 They are OK to use when you know that the input is not malicious.